-May is Mental Health Awareness Month so I want to first talk to families all over the nation to reflect on what great things you have accomplished this year in 2016.
-If you are a person who is dealing with a mental health disorder such as depression, schizophrenia, anxiety to name a few, know that living day-by-day and making small changes to a happier life can make all the different in having a balanced life.
+May is Mental Health Awareness Month so I want to first talk to families all over the nation to reflect on what great things you have accomplished in 2016.
+If you are dealing with a mental health disorder such as depression, schizophrenia or anxiety, know that living day-by-day and making small changes can make all the difference in having a balanced and happier life.

-For family members or caregivers, reflect on keeping a balanced life and try not to be overwhelmed by the day-to-day of mental health and all the issues surrounding it.
+For family members or caregivers, find ways to keep a balanced life and try not to become overwhelmed by the day-to-day stresses of mental health and all the issues surrounding it.
 We know some days are easier than others.
-But if you try to surround yourself with people that understand your situation, or try to have a moment of quiet or fun, can make all the difference in not getting overwhelmed.
+But if you surround yourself with people who understand your situation, or try to have a moment of quiet or fun, it can make a difference and help you from getting overwhelmed.

-This week we are going to talk about five topics that are near and dear to my consciousness.
-Depression, Schizophrenia, anxiety, Childhood Trauma/Abuse, and Bullying.
-Each topic has touched my life in some way.
-Whether it was as a caregiver or from personal experience at a point in my life, I have a lot to say and share in hopes that someone who reads our blog or listens to one of my podcasts, can not feel alone.
+This week we are going to talk about five topics that are near and dear to my consciousness: depression, schizophrenia, anxiety, childhood trauma/abuse, and bullying.
+Each topic has touched my life in some way, whether as a caregiver or from personal experience at a point in my life.
+I have a lot to say and share in hopes that someone who reads our blog or listens to one of our podcasts will not feel alone.

-My childhood wasn’t a very happy one, but I continue to believe live experiences teach you something to help others have a more balanced life, and not feel alone in challenges that might be overwhelming at the moment.
+My childhood wasn’t a very happy one, but I continue to believe that life experiences teach you something to help others have a more balanced life and not feel alone in whatever challenges might be overwhelming at the moment.

-This month we want to voice on stepping up about mental health, and let me explain what this means to me.
+This month we want to give a voice to stepping up about mental health, and let me explain what this means to me.
 Many families like mine are afraid to talk about mental health.
 Hands down, I think this is a killer of communication in the home.
-Either family do not believe someone has a mental illness, or they don’t understand the signs, the struggles of someone in pain.
-Also, families with a sibling a parent or child with a mental health disorder tries to keep it hidden from friends, co-workers or community.
-We want to challenge others from speaking up and out about stepping out of the shadows of fear in talking about mental health.
-That’s why we are starting our campaign called #StepUpAboutMentalHealth, in everyday life.
+Either family members do not believe someone has a mental illness, or they don’t understand the signs or the struggles of someone in pain.
+Families with a sibling, parent or child with a mental health disorder often try to keep it hidden from friends, co-workers or the community.
+We want to challenge others to speak up and step out of the shadows of fear around talking about mental health in everyday life.
+That’s why we are starting our #StepUpForMentalHealth campaign.

-If someone has a disorder, which is no different than diabetes or heart disease, families are not stigmatized in not telling friends or extended family that they are dealing with a health issue.
+Families are not stigmatized about telling friends or extended family that they are dealing with a health issue like diabetes or heart disease.
 We need to connect mental health with physical health.
-There is no shame is saying, I need support.
+There is no shame is saying I need support.
 I need understanding.
 I need a hug.
-I’m a caregiver, or I’m a person with a mental health issue. #StepUpAboutMentalHealth will be the start of making sure families have support in doing just that.
+I’m a caregiver, or I’m a person with a mental health issue. #StepUpForMentalHealth will make sure families have support in doing just that.

-If you want to share your story in “stepping up” reach out to us and let us know.
+If you want to share your “stepping up” story, reach out to us and let us know.
 We have been there and want to assist in supporting your family.
-Connect to our social networks and share your story and use #StepUpAboutMentalHealth on how you are stopping stigma in your family.
+Connect to our social networks and share your story.
+Use #StepUpForMentalHealth to tell us how you are stopping the stigma in your family.

 Connect on Facebook | Twitter | Instagram